Ahelsamahy/AFP1_project_Music/System plan.md

 - Sublime Text Editor

 **Technologies:**
-- Laravel: Web development framework, it is used to build dynamic webiste quickly.
 - Bootstrap: Web framework, it is used to make the dynamic layout of the website.
 It works well with different resolutions and browsers.
 - Apache: The Apache web server is used to store, process and deliver the webpage to the browsers.
 - PHPMyAdmin: Administration tool for MySQL and MariaDB database server, where we store the data of our website, including editors account data and the articles.